unadlib/mutative/README.md

 ### `original()`

-Get the original value in the draft.
+Get the original value from a draft.

 ```ts
 const baseState = {